GST and the Taxation of Cryptocurrencies

 • Virtual digital assets are neither money nor securities; hence, GST considers them “goods.”

-• Neither Schedule III of the GST Act nor any governmental notification addresses bitcoin or digital asset sales under the exemption.
+• Neither Schedule III of the GST Act nor any governmental notification addresses Bitcoin or digital asset sales under the exemption.
 So, GST applies to digital asset sales, including cryptocurrencies.

 Who Pays GST, HSN Code, and Cryptocurrency/Digital Asset Supply?